CtrlK

 Conciseness

-The skill is fairly comprehensive but includes some redundancy (e.g., the setup checklist largely repeats information already covered in the step-by-step sections, and the 'Key Principles' section explains patterns that could be more concisely shown in the complete example).
-The troubleshooting table and testing sections add value but the overall document is quite long (~250 lines) with some content that could be consolidated.
+The skill is fairly comprehensive but includes some redundancy (e.g., the setup checklist largely repeats information already covered in the step-by-step sections, and the 'Key Principles' section explains patterns at length that could be more tightly presented).
+The troubleshooting table and testing examples are useful but add significant length.
+Some sections like 'Pre-Built Memory Templates' repeat the same link mentioned at the top.

 2 / 3